Building RBAC in Go

 interface by implementing the HasPermission

-function that iterates over the user’s roles and looks for one that allows the specified action on the asset being accessed.
+function that iterates over the user’s roles and looks for one that allows the specified action on the resource being accessed.

-func (a *authorizer) HasPermission(userID, action, asset string) bool {
+func (a *authorizer) HasPermission(userID, action, resource string) bool {

 user, ok := a.users[userID]